elliotlozano/bollinger_band_trading_algo/README.md

 ## Description

-Our team believes the pathway to successful trading is by sticking to a certain technique or set of principles and not straying away from them.
+Our team believes the key to successful trading is sticking to a certain technique or set of principles and never straying away from them.
 This enables us to take the emotion out of trading and perform better overtime.
-The best way we can standardize our approach to trading is by creating an algorithm that makes profittable trades in any financial market.
+The best way to implement our approach to trading is by creating an profittable algorithm to automate trades in any financial market.

 This program leverages the power of `Python` and `Pandas` to collect, prepare, and analyze neccessary data.
 First, it uses APIs to get the latest price data.
 Next, it cleans the data and consolidates relevant information into a DataFrame.
 Last, the algorithm generates Bollinger Bands which our model uses to execute buy and sell orders.
 The trading strategy is simple: during an uptrend ("bull market"), the buy order ("entry") is executed when the asset price crosses below the lower Bollinger Band.
 To mitigate risk, a stop-loss will be triggered if the price of the asset drops more than 2% after the buy order is placed.
 Once a position has increased by more than 5%, the model executes a sell order ("exit") in order to take profits.